Table of Contents

 Why is snoring dangerous, why are they so afraid of it?

 Because it causes hypoxia in our brain cells and leads to serious pathology.

 The brain does not rest during snoring because the sleeper has not entered a deep sleep.
 A person can walk all day in a drowsy state, his performance is sharply reduced.

 Snoring negatively affects the work of the whole body, and can cause a decrease in potency in a man, heart and vascular disease, hypertension, stroke, heart attack, atherosclerosis, memory impairment and depression.

-At the first glance, harmless snoring can turn into apnea syndrome, as I mentioned earlier.
+At the first glance, harmless snoring can turned into apnea syndrome, as I mentioned earlier.
 And in this state, breathing stops for 10-25 seconds.

 This phenomenon is sometimes accompanied by convulsive breaths and causes problems in the functioning of the central and cardiovascular systems.

 The danger of snoring is so great that it can cause a sudden death of a sleeping person.
 The longer the breath is held during snoring, the more the brain suffers from a lack of oxygen.

 The effect of snoring on the heart and blood vessels